Attash2312/ostheory/important-topics.md

 - **Safe state**: there exists a sequence of process completion (safe sequence) such that each process can finish with currently available + released resources.

+Layman explanation:
+- Imagine a bank has limited money (resources).
+Customers (processes) may ask for loans.
+- The bank only gives a loan if it is still possible (in some order) for **all** customers to finish and repay.

 ### 4.3 Data structures (must know)
 Assume:
 - n processes, m resource types